TheImagingSource/tiscamera/doc/pages/gstreamer.rst

 #########
-Gstreamer
+GStreamer
 #########

-Gstreamer is a general purpose multimedia framework.
-It is the recommended way to interact with The Imaging Source cameras.
+GStreamer is a general-purpose multimedia framework.

-GStreamer plugins fall into three categories, good, bad and ugly.
+GStreamer provides the best means of interacting with The Imaging Source cameras.

-Yes, this is a movie reference.
+GStreamer plugins fall into three categories: good, bad and ugly.
-No, it is not reflective of the code quality at hand.
+Note: This is merely a movie reference and is not reflective of the code quality itself.

 .. list-table:: plugin types
    :header-rows: 1